nixon-voxell/apu_final_year_project/design_impl.typ

 Create the assets needed for the UI layout.
 This normally includes creating the SVG files using softwares like Graphite.rs or Adobe Illustrator.
-Some assets we created for the game includes:
+Some assets that were created for the game includes:

 #table(
   columns: (1fr, 1fr, 1fr),